 Bloodhound has/is currently investigating the following subjects:

-- Lundin Oil/Petroleum in Sudan, culminating in report Justifying Blood Money
+- Lundin Oil/Petroleum in Sudan, culminating in the report Justifying Blood Money

-- Darfur crisis, culminating in report The Scorched Earth of Darfur
+- Darfur crisis, culminating in the report The Scorched Earth of Darfur

-- War crimes in Africa (research stage only)
+- War crimes in Africa (currently still at the research stage)

 Feed the dog!
 Bloodhound needs voluntary contributions to continue its research.
-The three founding members gave nearly 1500 hours of their free time to produce The Scorched Earth of Darfur, and Director Phil Clarke has so far given over 4000 hours of his time on a pro-bono basis to the Oil in Sudan (Lundin) campaign, plus a further 6000 hours on another project that requires additional funding to be completed.
+The three founding members gave nearly 1500 hours of their free time to produce The Scorched Earth of Darfur, and Director Phil Clarke has so far (January 2018) given over 21 months / 3,600 hours of his time on a pro-bono basis to the Oil in Sudan (Lundin) campaign, 1 month / 172 hours to the Oil in Puntland campaign, plus a further 77 months / 13,250 hours on another project that requires additional funding to be completed.

-Your help is needed for Bloodhound to carry on.
-If you want to support our work, please give a donation.
+Unsolicited/spontaneous and unearmarked donations are always welcome.
+Your help is needed for Bloodhound to carry on and to become more effective – if you want to support our projects, please give a donation.

 Bloodhound releases the report Justifying Blood Money,